 If you are new to trail running or have not been doing it for very long, you probably just picked the first nice shoes you saw.
 However, there are a few things that you have to consider before you buy a pair of trail shoes.

 Fit is Everything

-A good fit does not just involve shoe size, length, or width of the shoe, as feet are quite complex.
+A good fit does not just involve shoe size, length, or width of the shoe, as feet are quite complicated.
 A good fit will also involve things like arch shape and length, as well as volume.